sumdher/VSCode-on-Android/README.md

    grep: /proc/version: Permission denied
    ```

-   This occurs because `/usr/bin/code` is trying to access `/proc/version` for WSL installation check, which is a protected file in Android.
+   This occurs because `/usr/bin/code` is trying to access `/proc/version` for a WSL installation check, which is a protected file in Android.

 **The fix:** Comment it out